lblod/toevla-mock-login-service/README.md

 Add the following snippet to your `docker-compose.yml` to include the login service in your project.

 ```
-login:
+mocklogin:
-  image: lblod/mock-login-service
+  image: lblod/toevla-mock-login-service
 ```

 Add rules to the `dispatcher.ex` to dispatch requests to the login service.
 E.g.

 ```
-  match "/sessions/*path" do
+  match "/mock/*path", _options do
-    Proxy.forward conn, path, "http://login/sessions/"
+    Proxy.forward conn, path, "http://mocklogin/"
   end
 ```
-The host `login` in the forward URL reflects the name of the login service in the `docker-compose.yml` file as defined above.
+The host `mocklogin` in the forward URL reflects the name of the login service in the `docker-compose.yml` file as defined above.

 More information how to setup a mu.semte.ch project can be found in [mu-project](https://github.com/mu-semtech/mu-project).